leafydevx/leafyOS/LeafyOS/README.txt

 4. LeafyOS will start, load drivers from leafy32/, and initialize modules.
 ⚠️ Important: LeafyOS is for learning computer science only.
 Do not install it on your main computer.
 Always run it inside an emulator or virtual machine.

+✅ Legitimacy:
+LeafyOS is an original project created and developed by leafydevx.
+All source code is available on GitHub for transparency and learning.

+🛡️ Safety:
+LeafyOS is completely safe to run in an emulator (QEMU, VirtualBox).
+It is designed for educational purposes only and will NOT harm your system at any circumstances.